BrandynCoverdill/Etch-a-Sketch/README.md

 ## How to use
 - Hover over the grid to make the grid change colors randomly, and after 10 hovers the area will be black.
+- You have the option to change the effect to grayscale on the same project.
 - Default Grid is 16x16 10px.
 You can specify from 1-100 to make a bigger or smaller grid.